yehia67/documentation/wallets/0.1/hub/how-to-guides/get-started-with-the-grpc-api.md

     You can see this user in the Hub database by [querying the `user_account` table](../how-to-guides/query-the-database.md).
     :::

-2. Create a new deposit address for the user
+2. Create a new deposit address with the checksum

     ```bash
-    client.getDepositAddress({userId: "Jake"}, pr)
-    ```

-    You should see a new deposit address in the console.

-3. Create a new deposit address with the checksum

-    ```bash
     client.getDepositAddress({userId: "Jake", includeChecksum: true}, pr)
     ```

-    Now, the user has two addresses that were created from two different `seeduuid` fields.
-You can see this data in the database by [querying the `user_address` table](../how-to-guides/query-the-database.md).

     :::info:
     In the database, addresses are always saved without the checksum.
     :::

-4. Send some IOTA tokens to one of the user's deposit addresses
+3. Send some IOTA tokens to one of the user's deposit addresses

     :::info:
     [Trinity](root://wallets/0.1/trinity/introduction/overview.md) is the official IOTA wallet, which makes it easy to send IOTA tokens.
     :::

-5. Get the balance and history for the user
+4. Get the balance and history for the user

 	```bash
 	client.getBalance({userId: "Jake"}, pr)
 	```

-If you sent IOTA tokens to the deposit address in step 4, the output should display something like the following:
+If you sent IOTA tokens to the deposit address, the output should display something like the following:

 ```shell
 10 i available for 'Jake'